 This vehicle is an ADULT VEHICLE ONLY.
 Operation is prohibited for anyone under 16 years of age or anyone without a valid driver's license.

-All riders must be able to sit with backs against the seat, both feet flat on the floor and both hands on the steering wheel (if driving) or on a passenger hand hold.
+All operators and (if applicable) riders must be able to sit with backs against the seat, both feet flat on the floor and both hands on the steering wheel (if driving) or on a passenger hand hold.